World Book Day

 Further resources:

-• Encourage young readers to read more widely with the ‘Branching Out’ and ‘Book Match’ booklists and posters from Books for Topics and The Reading Teacher.
+• Encourage young readers to find their next favourite read with the ‘Branching Out’ and ‘Book Match’ booklists and posters from Books for Topics and The Reading Teacher.

 • Help younger readers choose books that will match their reading interests and abilities with this fun animation from the National Literacy Trust.

-• Get involved with one of the many book award shadowing schemes to introduce young readers to new authors and keep the reading momentum going all through the year.
+• Get involved with one of the many book award shadowing schemes to build communities around reading and introduce young readers to new authors.

-• Catch up on last year’s CPD webinar with partners CLPE, the National Literacy Trust and the OU for ideas on how to engage parents and the wider school community in Reading for Pleasure.
+• Catch up on this CPD webinar with partners CLPE, the National Literacy Trust and the OU for ideas on how to engage parents and the wider school community in Reading for Pleasure.

 • Find out more about the latest research on developing a Reading for Pleasure culture in schools.

-• If you would like to include an in-person author visit as part of your plans for World Book Day, Authors Abroad, Authors Aloud and Speaking of Books are organisations that can help you find an author to suit your needs.
-Don’t forget that authors get very booked up at this time of year so get in touch early!
+• If you would like to include an in-person author visit as part of your plans for World Book Day, there are a number of organisations that can help you.
+Don’t forget that authors get very booked up around World Book Day® so get in touch early!

 Visit the resource